Our latest course is:

 HOW TO WRITE A NOVEL AND GET IT PUBLISHED

 This is a week-long writing course in the heart of Brontë Country.
 Be inspired by the same landscape that inspired all the Brontës to write their work.
-The course runs from Monday 1st to Friday 5th September.
+The course runs from Monday 31st August to Friday 4th September 2026.
 It is a course designed for all levels: those new to writing, and only just starting to think about putting together a novel, and those who have finished writing a complete draft of a novel and are wanting help to develop it ready for publication.
-You will be taught by two award-winning and successful writers: Michael Stewart and Stacey Halls.
+You will be taught by two award-winning and critically acclaimed writers: Michael Stewart and Sairish Hussain.

 The course covers: ideas and inspiration; world building; building backstories; characterisation, story structure, plotting, drafting, re-drafting, editing and polishing; writing a synopsis and a proposal; approaching agents and publishers.